DangerCove/dangercove.com/source/support/index.markdown

 footer: false
 ---

-Need help setting up?
-Read through the frequently asked questions or send us an email: <a href="mailto:ahoy@dangercove.com">ahoy@dangercove.com</a>.
+Need help using one of our apps?
+Read through the frequently asked questions or send us an email: <a href="mailto:support@dangercove.com">support@dangercove.com</a>.

 <ul class="uservoice">
   <li class="loading">Please wait.
 Loading articles from our Help Center.</li>